tanumoydhar/mechanicsoflife/README.md

 # Journey so far

-I am an applied mathematician by training and a statistical physicist in pursuit of my doctoral research on the role of active fluctuations, transport of passive colloids, and activity-driven colloidal assembly.
+I am a mechanical engineer and an applied mathematician by training.
+I am currently pursuing my doctoral research on the role of active fluctuations, the directed assembly of passive particles, and elastohydrodynamic theories of active-nematics.
 I develop high-fidelity computational algorithms and continuum kinetic theories to study interactions between active (polar and nematic) and passive (rigid and deformable) entities.
-My current interests lie in the intersection of statistical physics, bifurcation theory and fluid dynamics.
+My current interests lie in the intersection of statistical physics, bifurcation theory, and fluid dynamics.